Improving NLO QCD event generators with high-energy EW corrections: Numerical results

 \section{Numerical results}

 In this section we present numerical results for phenomenologically relevant physical distributions from two different production processes at hadron colliders: the top-quark pair and Higgs boson associated production ($t \bar t H$), and the associated production of three $Z$ gauge bosons ($ZZZ$).
-For both processes we show inclusive results (without any cut applied) as well as applying the following cuts:
+Here we focus on the presentation of the EWSL-based predictions, and we do not perform any comparison with the exact NLO EW corrections.
+Still, we remind the reader that EWSL are an approximation for the NLO EW corrections.
+Hence, the quality of such an approximation should always be checked, at the differential level, before relying on it for phenomenological predictions. \\ For both processes considered here we show inclusive results (without any cut applied) as well as applying the following cuts:

 where $X,Y$ is any of the particle in the final state at the Born level, $p_{T}$ is the transverse momentum and $\Delta R \equiv \sqrt{(\Delta \phi)^2+(\Delta \eta)^2}$ with $\Delta \phi$ being the azimuthal angle between $X$ and $Y$ and $\Delta \eta$ is the difference between their pseudorapidities.